Bermuda Triangle: Violent weather

 Tracks of all known Atlantic hurricanes between 1851 and 2019.
 Many storms pass through the Bermuda Triangle.

-Hurricanes are powerful storms which form in tropical waters and have historically cost thousands of lives and caused billions of dollars in damage.
+Hurricanes are powerful storms which form in tropical waters and have cost thousands of lives and caused billions of dollars in damage.
 The sinking of Francisco de Bobadilla's Spanish fleet in 1502 was the first recorded instance of a destructive hurricane.
-These storms have in the past caused a number of incidents related to the Triangle.
+These storms have caused a number of incidents related to the Triangle.
 Many Atlantic hurricanes pass through the Triangle as they recurve off the Eastern Seaboard, and, before the advent of weather satellites, ships often had little to no warning of a hurricane's approach.

 A powerful downdraft of cold air was suspected to be a cause in the sinking of Pride of Baltimore on 14 May 1986.
 The crew of the sunken vessel noted the wind suddenly shifted and increased velocity from 32 kph to 97–145 kph.
 A National Hurricane Center satellite specialist, James Lushine, stated "during very unstable weather conditions the downburst of cold air from aloft can hit the surface like a bomb, exploding outward like a giant squall line of wind and water."